What is a business line of credit?

 Because business lines of credit can be procured before you know what you might need the funds for, they can come in handy when you have unforeseen expenses or need to manage your cash flow.

-For example, if you run a salon and the pipes burst unexpectedly, you could use cash from a line of credit to get it fixed quickly (so you don’t lose out on too much business).
+For example, if you run a salon and the pipes burst unexpectedly, you could use cash from a line of credit in the short term to get it fixed quickly (so you don’t lose out on too much business).

 Or let’s say you run a restaurant that also caters large events.
 If your invoices aren’t being paid quickly enough, but you need to buy inventory for your next job, a line of credit could fill that gap until invoices are paid.

-Whenever you decide to seek funding for your business — whether it’s a business line of credit, a small business loan, or another form of financing — be sure to do your research, thoroughly review your books, and consult with your legal or financial advisors.
+Whenever you decide to seek funding for your business — whether it’s a business line of credit, a small business loan, small business line of credit or another form of financing — be sure to do your research, thoroughly review your books, and consult with your legal or financial advisors.

 Square Capital, LLC and Square Financial Services, Inc. are both wholly owned subsidiaries of Square, Inc. Square Capital, LLC d/b/a Square Capital of California, LLC in FL, GA, MT, and NY.
 All loans are issued by either Celtic Bank or Square Financial Services, Inc. Square Financial Services, Inc. and Celtic Bank are both Utah-Chartered Industrial Banks.
 Members FDIC, located in Salt Lake City, UT.
 The bank issuing your loan will be identified in your loan agreement.
 The individual authorized to act on behalf of the business must be a U.S. citizen or permanent resident and at least 18 years old.
 Loan eligibility is not guaranteed.
 All loans are subject to approval.